 Wilson and her co-plaintiffs will also ask Judge Hoyt to order Formosa to clean up the plastic pellets it continues to dump and make changes to its stormwater and wastewater systems so that it discharges pellets only in the trace amounts allowed under its permit with the Texas Commission on Environmental Quality (TCEQ).

 Wilson and her co-plaintiffs, represented by David Frederick of Austin and David Bright of Corpus Christi, filed suit against Formosa Plastics Corp., Texas, and Formosa Plastics Corp., USA in July 2017.
 The plaintiffs had collected evidence of the plastic pellets and powder that Formosa discharges into the two waterways.
-At the liability phase of the trial in March, plaintiffs presented their evidence – 30 containers holding 2,428 samples of plastic pellets and debris.
+At the liability phase of the trial in March, plaintiffs presented their evidence.
 “These witnesses provided detailed, credible testimony regarding plastics discharged by Formosa, as well as photographs, videos, and 30 containers containing 2,428 samples of plastics in gallon zip lock bags and plastic bottles of plastic pellets,” Judge Hoyt wrote in his opinion.